hldohaga/upfnabp/litlead.md

 Questionnaires, food diaries, and nurse assessments are used to gather data.
 It has been running since 2008.
 The most recent data is available from 2019.
+This is a rich resource with data on exposures and outcomes and explanatory variables.

 ## University Research Governance and Ethical Review